 SO WHAT IS IT?

 An AHA chemical exfoliant liquid that using Honey and Propolis as star ingredients

 - Modern packaging design

-- Smells like Splice Ice Cream (?) and the scent is lightweight, dissipates quick
+- Smells like Splice Ice Cream (?) and the scent is lightweight

 - Great list of star ingredients – I’m especially happy that this also contains Sodium Hyaluronate (which is especially good if you live in humidity)